threefoldtech/tfgrid-sdk-ts/packages/types/src/errors/readme.md

 #### Node `tfGridNode`

-For Errors that comes from node or related to node resources and node network
+For Errors that come from node or are related to node resources and node network

 0. UnavailableNodeError
 1. InvalidResourcesError